In most cases you will need a Cuba tourist card or visa to enter the country, but the process is relatively straightforward

 - Singapore (up to 30 days)

 Countries that require a visa to visit Cuba

 Unless you are a national of one of the 18 countries listed above, you will need a tourist visa to enter Cuba.
 This visa is commonly known as a ‘Tourist Card’ and allows you to stay in Cuba for up to 30 days.
-You must also have a passport valid for two months beyond the length of your proposed duration of stay, as well as proof of a return flight and booked accommodation.
+You must also have a passport valid for the duration of stay, as well as proof of a return flight and booked accommodation.